martin-mfg/github-readme-stats/readme.md

 # Top Languages Card

-The top languages card shows a GitHub user's most frequently used languages.
+The top languages card shows your most frequently used languages.

 > [!WARNING]\
 > By default, the language card shows language results only from public repositories.
 To include languages used in private repositories, you should [deploy your own instance](#deploy-on-your-own) using your own GitHub API token.